Community Service Symposium

 Judges will be considering a variety of issues relating to the impact the represented project has had on the community and/or intended recipient, the degree of commitment from the student and the project’s impact on the student’s perspective/life, as well as how effectively the student discussed their involvement with the project in the presentation and submitted personal statement.

-For a copy of the judging criteria, click here.
+For a copy of the judging criteria, check back in February 2015.